grammarly/rocker-compose/README.md

 Use [gb](http://getgb.io/) to test and build.
 We vendor all dependencies, you can find them under `/vendor` directory.

-Please, use [gofmt](https://golang.org/cmd/gofmt/) in order to automatically re-format Go code into vendor standartised convension.
+Please, use [gofmt](https://golang.org/cmd/gofmt/) in order to automatically re-format Go code into vendor standardised convention.
 Ideally, you have to set it on post-save action in your IDE.
 For SublimeText3, [GoSublime](https://github.com/DisposaBoy/GoSublime) package does the right thing.
+Also, [solution for Intellij IDEA](http://marcesher.com/2014/03/30/intellij-idea-run-goimports-on-file-save/).

 ### Build